bernaljg/mspacman/README.md

   DRL Model is a class that stores the weights used in the Deep Q learning algorithm.
 Each Pacman Agent instance has a DRL Model instance.

 The trained model is stored in a pickle file called trained_model.p

+Running train_pacman.py trains a model for the amount of epochs specified in the file.

+Running play_pacman.py plays and renders the game using the current trained_model.p